cpplibv/libv/LIBV-TODO.md

 libv.ui: Idea: new raw texture, white with size of 1x1 px BUT on the getters it lies to 0x0 px so it would not effect layouts

-libv.ui: The ui should not know about glr, except in shader, context_render code and maybe the overlays libv.ui: rework render libv.ui: component color go from uniform to vertex attribute
+libv.ui: The ui should not know about glr, except in shader, context_render code and maybe the overlays

-libv.ui: (?) move render iteration into the containers (to allow render state manipulation and clipping (?))

 libv.ui: overlay component layout stack highlight libv.ui: overlay zoom linearize movement and zoom